clementjumel/NvChad/.github/README.md

 ## Fork

-This repository is my own fork of NvChad, where I changed some configuration and added some plugins.
+This repository is my own fork of NvChad, where I changed some configurations and added some plugins.
 **Due to the structure of NvChad, changes should only be made inside the `./lua/custom/` directory.**